[Onahama, Iwaki, Fukushima Prefecture] With the opening of the Onahama Marine Bridge, Onahama has regained its vitality

 GOOGLE MAP

-Onahama Port Wharf 1, where a former navy battleship is buried
+Onahama Port Pier No. 1, where a former navy battleship was buried

-Remains of World War II remain in an unexpected form at Onahama Port.
+Relics from World War II remain in an unexpected form at Onahama Port

-After the end of the war, Japan's reconstruction progressed rapidly, but it did not go as planned due to a shortage of construction materials such as steel and concrete.
-Construction of Onahama Port could not proceed due to a lack of materials, but what attracted attention was a retired navy battleship that had completed its role.
+After the war, Japan's reconstruction progressed rapidly, but was hindered by a shortage of construction materials such as steel and concrete.
+The development of Onahama Port also stalled due to a lack of materials, and so the focus shifted to retired Imperial Japanese Navy battleships

 Breakwaters are generally made of reinforced concrete, but at Onahama Port, a battleship was sunk instead of concrete.
-In April 1948, the destroyer ``Sawakaze'' (built in 1920) was placed on the breakwater in front of the old fish market, and in August, the same destroyer ``Shiokaze'' (built in 1921) was placed on the breakwater in front of the old fish market.
-They were each sunk at the tip of the pier (currently pier No. 1).
+In April 1948 (Showa 23), the destroyer Sawakaze (completed in 1920) was sunk on the breakwater in front of the old fish market, followed in August by the destroyer Shiokaze (completed in 1921) at the tip of the old pier (now Pier No. 1)

-Onahama Port before Sawakaze and Shiokaze were sunk in 1947 ©Geographical Survey Institute of Japan
+Onahama Port before the sinking of the Sawakaze and Shiokaze ships in 1947 ©Geospatial Information Authority of Japan

-Onahama Port in 1952 © Geographical Survey Institute of Japan
+Onahama Port in 1952 ©Geospatial Information Authority of Japan

-Onahama Port in 2019 © Geographical Survey Institute of Japan
+Onahama Port in 2019 ©Geospatial Information Authority of Japan

-Shipwreck breakwaters are built all over the country, but Sawakaze is the first shipwreck breakwater in Japan.
-After that, "Sawakaze" was removed in 1965 (Showa 40) due to improvements to the fishing port area.
-Only the turbine part of the engine remains of the Sawakaze is preserved and exhibited at Misaki Park.
+These shipwreck breakwaters have been built all over the country, but the Sawakaze was the first shipwreck breakwater in Japan.
+The Sawakaze was later removed in 1965 (Showa 40) due to improvements to the fishing port area.
+Of the remains of the Sawakaze, only the turbine part of the engine is on display and preserved in Misaki Park

-"Shiokaze" still supports Pier 1 as the foundation when Pier No. 1 was renovated into a rock wall capable of berthing 10,000-ton class ships in 1957.
-Currently, the hull of Shiokaze cannot be seen, but the stern part of the hull is carved out above where it was sunk, and an explanation of the shipwreck breakwater is posted.
+When Pier No. 1 was renovated in 1957 (Showa 32) into a rock wall capable of berthing 10,000-ton ships, Shiokaze still serves as the foundation for the new pier.
+The hull of the Shiokaze cannot be seen today, but the stern of the ship can be seen above where it sank, and an explanation of the wreck breakwater has been posted

-The first floor is a market with fresh seafood purchased from the nearby fish market and local specialties from Onahama and Iwaki, as well as a dining area with sushi, seafood, and ramen restaurants.
-The indoor play zone where children can play energetically is also popular.
-On the second floor, there is a restaurant where you can enjoy Western cuisine such as seafood and Italian cuisine, as well as a museum introducing Iwaki Onahama.
+The first floor is a market selling fresh seafood from the nearby fish market and Onahama and Iwaki specialties, as well as a food court with sushi, seafood, and ramen restaurants.
+The indoor play zone, where children can play to their heart's content, is also popular.
+The second floor houses restaurants serving seafood and Western cuisine, including Italian, as well as a museum introducing Iwaki Onahama

 INFORMATION

-• Address: 43-1 Onahama Tatsumicho, Iwaki City, Fukushima Prefecture (Onahama Port No. 1 Pier))
+• Address: 43-1 Tatsumi-cho, Onahama, Iwaki City, Fukushima Prefecture (Onahama Port No. 1 Pier)

 • Phone number: 0246-92-3701

-• Closed days: Irregular holidays (usually Wednesdays or Thursdays)
+• Closed: Irregular holidays (usually Wednesdays or Thursdays)

 GOOGLE MAP